siljuberg/NorwegianLettersWithUSKeyboard/README.md

 # NorwegianCharactersWithUSKeyboard
 Type Norwegian characters with a US keyboard without switching between languages.
-It predicts when you want to type Norwegian characters and when you want to simply want to type the special character on the US keyboard..
+The script predicts when you want to type Norwegian characters and when you want to simply want to type the special character.

 ## Script rationale